 … and much more.
 If you have any questions about how we spend our money, please contact the treasurer.

 We obtain some income from church hire (for various musical events, quiet days and meetings) and from wedding fees.
 We do nevertheless rely mainly on generosity of giving.

 Only our treasurer will see details of any amounts you choose to give.
 The list of those who give regularly may on occasion be shared with our priest-in-charge and with the chair of our Fabric and Finance committee, where that is necessary in order to help us with planning, but they will not see how much each person gives.

 Our stewardship of your giving

-Good stewardship of people’s giving is a high priority.
-Our Treasurer, Mike Higton (see Contacts), manages our accounting records and produces the Annual Accounts Reports in January each year.
-Following independent examination, the accounts are presented at the Annual Parochial Church Meeting, normally held in April.
-Through regular reports from the Treasurer during the year, the Parochial Church Council monitors the financial position of the church.
+Good stewardship of people’s giving is a high priority for us.
+Our treasurer (see Contacts), manages our accounting records and produces the Annual Accounts Reports in January each year.
+Following independent examination, the accounts are presented at the Annual Parochial Church Meeting, normally held in April, and anyone is welcome to attend and ask questions about our spending.
+Through regular reports from the treasurer during the year, the Parochial Church Council monitors the financial position of the church.